 Multiple probes and frequency

-check are applied to each probe system.
+check are applied to each prober.
 For a given backend, software access logs and

 To estimate the probe frequency per backend service, consider the following: